Back to tools

 How to use Apple Intelligence

-Start with one repeatable task, one owner, and one success measure.
+Start like a trainer: one repeatable task, one owner, one allowed data set, and one review rule.
 The useful test is whether Apple Intelligence improves a workflow the team already performs.

 2. Run a small pilot with Apple Intelligence using non-sensitive or approved data first.